Billy Bishop Toronto City Airport: 1930s–1940s

 Trans-Canada Air Lines was expected to begin operations in 1937, so in November 1936, City Council (without McBride, who died days earlier) formed an "Advisory Airport Committee" to advise on where to build a municipal airport.
 The committee proposed several locations and of these two were approved by the Government of Canada, which agreed to fund one-quarter of the project.
 The two sites were the Island and Malton, north-west of Toronto.
 A seaplane and land airport would be built at the island, and an auxiliary field was to be built at Malton.
 The project would fill in the regatta lagoon and extend the airport site on both the east and west sides.
-After two days of debate, City Council voted 14-7 to approve the construction of both airports.
+After two days of debate, City Council voted 14–7 to approve the construction of both airports.

-The site of the airport had been home to a baseball stadium, numerous cottages, amusement park attractions and the regatta course.
+The site of the airport had been home to Hanlan's Point baseball stadium, numerous cottages, Hanlan's Point Amusement Park and the regatta course.
 The 54 cottages and their cottagers were moved to today's Algonquin Island (then named Sunfish Island).
 The seaplane base was first used in 1938.
 The paved runways and the terminal building were opened in 1939.
 In April 1939, Toronto Council voted to name the airport Port George VI Island Airport to commemorate an upcoming visit by King George VI in May 1939.
 The first commercial passenger flight to the airport was a charter flight carrying Tommy Dorsey and his swing band for a two-day engagement at the Canadian National Exhibition on September 8, 1939.
 It was also the first airliner from the United States to arrive in Toronto.
 A 48-person cable ferry service was inaugurated to the airport.

 During World War II, the island airport became a military training base.
 From 1940 until 1943, the Royal Norwegian Air Force used the island airport as a training facility.
 Barracks were built nearby on the mainland at the foot of Bathurst Street.
 The nearby 'Little Norway Park' is named in remembrance of the Norwegian community around the airport.
 For the duration of the war, the airport was used by the Royal Canadian Air Force for training pilots and as a waypoint for transporting planes.
 After the war, the airport returned to civilian uses.
 Flying clubs and several aviation companies set up at the airport, offering services such as aircraft rentals, air freight, charter flights, pilot training and sight-seeing flights.